raweng/built.io-android-tutorial-facebook-demo/README.md

 built.io-android-tutorial-facebook-demo
 =======================================

-This app gives a facility to get login with Facebook account with built.io.
+This tutorial demonstrates how to sign in a user to built.io using their facebook account.